skuzzle/TinyPlugz/README.md

 Services are then searched among all plugins and the host application using java's `ServiceLoader` class.

+## Logging
+TinyPlugz only has a single dependency on a 3rd party library.
+It uses _slf4j_ as logging abstraction to support multiple logging frameworks if desired.

 ## Extension
 As mentioned above, the whole TinyPlugz behavior can be exchanged during deploy